giotto-ai/giotto-deep/paper.md

 The current most relevant scientific application of this software is the Persformer: a novel algorithm to automatize the persistence diagrams vectorization [@reinauer2021persformer].
+We also showcased in Jupyter notebook how to apply the library to get the results of [@perez2022topological] to extract topological information from the attention scores of the BERT-Transformer model.

 # Acknowledgments